Fantasy football rankings: Moore, Reed among 5 must-start WRs in Week 11 - UPI.com

 MIAMI, Nov.
 14 (UPI) -- D.J.
 Moore and Jayden Reed are among my five must-start wide receivers for Week 11 of the fantasy football season.

 If you need more options for your roster, check out my top add/drops article.
-My Week 11 rankings for quarterbacks, running backs and tight ends will also be available and updated throughout the week.
+My Week 11 rankings for quarterbacks, running backs and tight ends are also available.

 A.J.
-Brown, Tyreek Hill, CeeDee Lamb, Ja'Marr Chase and Cooper Kupp lead my Top 50 Week 11 wide receiver rankings, which are listed below.
-Keenan Allen, Amon-Ra St. Brown, Jaylen Waddle, Mike Evans and Moore round out my Top 10.
+Brown, Tyreek Hill, CeeDee Lamb, Cooper Kupp and Keenan Allen lead my Top 50 Week 11 wide receiver rankings, which are listed below.
+Amon-Ra St. Brown, Jaylen Waddle, Mike Evans, Moore and Brandon Aiyuk round out my Top 10.

 All of my must-start options rank inside the Top 28 in my rankings, meaning they should all be started in leagues that include at least 14 teams.